felixdorner/cascade/docs/_instructions/03-grid.md

 ---
-title: Grid system
+title: Grid System
 slug: grid
 ---

-To leverage the simple grid system, the HTML markup should follow a specific structure:
+Baseline provides a grid system for simple layout explorations.
+To use it, the HTML markup should follow a specific structure:

 ```
 .o-container